Evolution of Chinese Propaganda Cinema, From The Red Detachment of Women to Wolf Warrior

 Chinese cinema in the 1980s, 1990s, and the first decade of the 2000s produced countless unforgettable films.

-The directors of the fifth generation such as Zhang Yimou and Chen Kaige, and later of the sixth generation such as Jia Zhangke, Wang Xiaoshuai, and Lou Ye, have won countless awards at major film festivals thanks to movies able to address universal themes or documenting the tumultuous recent past of the country.
+The directors of the fifth generation such as Zhang Yimou and Chen Kaige, and later of the sixth generation such as Jia Zhangke, Wang Xiaoshuai, and Lou Ye, have won several awards at major film festivals thanks to movies able to address universal themes or documenting the tumultuous recent past of the country.

 But something has changed in recent years.